sambarnes/alchemy/README.md

 **Kinda ugly, very alpha.
 Use at your own risk.**

 ## Features
-- Burn FCT for pFCT
+- Grades all OPR records and validates factoid burns
+- Create burn transactions (FCT --> pFCT)
-- Get FCT, pFCT, and PNT balances (well... all of them really, but they're still 0 :D)
+- Get FCT, pFCT, and PNT balances

 ## Prerequisites
 - Make sure to have a LXR map generated already, it'll take far far too long for the naive python implementation to generate it